 for 4 nights from 12th August.
 A gorgeous five bed house with hot tub, garden, floor to ceiling windows and plenty of walking and cycling nearby.

 for 4 nights from 19th August.
 A gorgeous five bed townhouse with a large garden in full bloom, and with plenty of restaurants and places to visit on your doorstep.

 for 4 nights from 19th August.
 A country three-bedroom cottage with hot tub in the garden, large and light open plan kitchen, and not far from the market town of Leyburn.

 Spontaneous Weekend's Away

 For the couples who are looking for that romantic retreat, or those who forgot their anniversary, lounge around in luxury or be adventurous and see the wonders of Yorkshire!
 For families or groups who are hard at work all week over Summer, these homes still have August weekend availability.

-N° 5 is a high-end dog friendly holiday apartment with two bedrooms in the market town of Richmond.
-With with its spacious design on the ground floor of Darcy Mews, a newly developed collection of self-catering luxury apartments by the River Swale, it is perfect for couples and families.
+N° 5 is a luxury holiday apartment with two bedrooms, a short walk from the market square of Richmond, North Yorkshire.
+It is perfect for couples and is family-friendly with its spacious design.
+No.5 is part of Darcy Mews, a newly developed collection of self-catering luxury apartments by the River Swale.

 Juniper is a South facing luxury lodge overlooking the West lake, sleeping up to 6 guests with a modern kitchen as well as spacious open plan living area with full height glass sliding doors leading to the large private decking area.